ankorstore/yokai/README.md

 ## Modules

-Yokai's `modules` are the foundation of the framework.
+Yokai `modules` are the foundation of the framework.

 | Module                     | Description                                                                                                                                             |
 |----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|